 Some of those features will fit into a theme about offering lots of manual controls to the user—a dial to let you adjust the camera’s aperture, a setting to manage the ISO level of the sensor.

-Some will be features about making the camera small enough to fit in a pocket and whether to include a retractable lens, or a viewfinder, for instance.
+Some will be features about making the camera small enough to fit in a pocket and whether to include a retractable lens or a viewfinder.

 “The themes you choose will tell a story that sets your product apart from everyone else’s.”

-That means you can start to prioritize your backlog based on which themes appeal to your target audience.
-The themes you choose will tell a story that sets your product apart from everyone else’s.
+That means you can prioritize your backlog based on which themes appeal to your target audience.
+The articles you choose will tell a story that sets your product apart from everyone else’s.

 The sign of a good strategy is that it tells you what not to do.
 Themes help you do exactly this.